2025 World Snooker Championship: First round

 The seven-time champion and fifth seed Ronnie O'Sullivan made a record-extending 33rd Crucible appearance at the event.
 He had not participated in a ranking event since the 2024 UK Championship the previous November and had not competed professionally since snapping his cue at the 2025 Championship League in January after losing four of his first five matches.
 Facing qualifier Ali Carter, O'Sullivan led 5–4 after the first session and made breaks of 59, 117, 74, 123, and 131 in the second session as he won five consecutive frames for a 10–4 victory.
 On his return to competition, he said: "Just to be out there and play one good session was a nice feeling.
 I feel like I've had a victory just winning a match."
-The 15th seed Shaun Murphy, winner of the 2025 Masters, defeated debutant Daniel Wells 10–4.
+The 15th seed Shaun Murphy, winner of the 2025 Masters, defeated debutant Wells 10–4.
 Each frame of the match produced a break of 50 or over, including three centuries by each player, which equalled the record of six centuries in a first-round match at the Crucible.
 "My game is the best it has ever been and I'm sharp, I'm ready," Murphy said afterwards.
 The 12th seed Zhang Anda led qualifier Pang Junxu 5–3 and 7–5, but Pang took five consecutive frames to win 10–7 and secure his first Crucible victory.
 Zhang, who had never reached the last 16 of the event, lost in the first round for a fifth time. "[Zhang's] play was excellent...
 I had to wait for his mistakes and slowly find my rhythm," Pang said afterwards.